masakk1/lunamesh/README.md

 ```lua
 lunamesh:setServer("127.0.0.1", 18080)
 ```

+> [!WARNING]
-> Some OSs do not allow ports below 1024.
+> Some OSs don't allow ports below 1024.
 Use a high port number

 The IP can be `nil` if you want to accept connections from anywhere, if you only want to accept from yoursel, then you set it to `"127.0.0.1"`.

 ### Creating a client
 We only need to call `:connect(ip, port)` to connect to a desired server.
 You can call the connect whenever you want
 ```lua
 lunamesh:connect("127.0.0.1", 18080)
 ```